damilarelana/flaskiblog/README.md

-# Flaskiblog
+### Awokogbon

-## A bare-bones blog with authentication [login, logout, register] features and tests coverage based on
+A bare-bones blog with authentication [login, logout, register] features and tests coverage based on

 * Flask micro-framework
 * Pytest